 Why You Should Shoot into the Sun

 Silhouettes, whilst fun, are not what shooting into the sun is all about.
-To really make the most out of a situation, you want to try to shy away from capturing these, focusing instead on more evenly exposing the skin tones of your subject.
+To really make the most out of a situation, you want to try to shy away from capturing these.
+Focus instead on more evenly exposing the skin tones of your subject.

-Silhouettes are caused by your camera trying to expose the whole photo rather then just your subject; seeing as it’s common to see a lot of sun and sky in these photos, you’re likely to get a silhouette.
+Silhouettes are caused by your camera trying to expose the whole photo rather than just your subject.
+Seeing as it’s common to see a lot of sun and sky in these photos, you’re likely to get a silhouette.

 To avoid silhouettes, change your metering mode to ‘Spot’.

-Spot metering means that your camera will expose whatever is in the centre of the shot, rather then the whole photo.
+Spot metering means that your camera will expose whatever is in the centre of the shot, rather than the whole photo.
 This is likely to lead to blown out, overexposed backgrounds.
 But that’s part of the effect of shooting into the sun.

-Have a look at these 2 photos below, the first one was shot on partial metering mode and created a silhouette whereas the second was shot on spot, resulting in a much more evenly exposed subject.
+Have a look at these two photos below.
+The first one was shot on partial metering mode and created a silhouette.
+The second was shot on spot, resulting in a much more evenly exposed subject.

 Another great way of avoiding silhouettes is to use an external flash.